microsoft/react-native-test-app/scripts/docs/ios.icons.alternateIcons.md

-The primary icon for the Home screen and Settings app, among others.
+List of alternate icons for the Home screen and Settings app.

 The equivalent key in `Info.plist` is [`CFBundleAlternateIcons`](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleicons/cfbundlealternateicons).